 Europe and Geopolitical Spillover Effects from the Asia-Pacific

-An issue that the European Union needs to address is that geopolitical rivalry in the Asia-Pacific, notably between the US and China, may spill over into and affect regional stability in Europe.
+Geopolitical tensions in the Asia-Pacific can destabilize Europe.
+The EU cannot make itself invulnerable to this risk.
+At a minimum, it should therefore be aware of the potential impact of such geopolitical spillover, and prevent the geopolitical tensions that exist in Europe from spilling over into Asia.
+In addition, the EU should focus specifically on reducing the chances that linkages between regional security orders act as conduits for geopolitical spillover from the Asia-Pacific to Europe.
 The main potential conduits for geopolitical spillover between the two regions are (1) the role of the US as a major military actor in both regions, (2) strategic partnerships and alliances, and (3) economic dependencies.
 What the EU and its member states need to do to limit the risk of geopolitical spillover is increase Europe's ability to militarily deter Russia and decrease European dependence on US military protection; stabilize the currently volatile security relationship with Russia and avoid a European military role in the Asia-Pacific (via NATO or otherwise); and ensure that the EU's economic relations with China are based on two-way dependencies.

 Photo: Kim Jong-un and Vladimir Putin, Russia 13 September 2023 (Office of the President of Russia)